International Women's Day 2015 - Empowering Women - Empowering Humanity: Picture It!

-The official United Nations theme for International Women's Day 2014 is "Equality for women is progress for all."
+The official United Nations theme for International Women's Day 2015 is "Empowering Women - Empowering Humanity: Picture It!"

 International Women's Day Messages